ELF-Lab/VisualWorldTools/README.md

 4. Show the stimuli and play the audio.
 At this point, there are a few different options for user input:
     - A click/tap on a stimulus image leads to a box displayed around the selected image and an associated checkmark confirmation button appearing.
 Only one stimulus can be selected at a time, so a click/tap on a different image will move the box and checkmark.
     - A click/tap on the repeat icon will make the audio replay.
-    - A click/tap on a checkmark button will confirm their choice and end this trial.
+    - A click/tap on a checkmark button will confirm their choice and end the current trial.

 ## `display_resources.py`
 This module contains functions related to what shows up on the screen.